KrylixZA/Shared-WebApi-Core/README.md

     ``` C#
     app.UseAuthorization();
     ```
+4. Add a `JwtConfig` section to your `appsettings.json` - similar to the following:
+    ``` JSON
+    {
+        "JwtConfig": {
+            "secret": "PDv7DrqznYL6nv7DrqzjnQYO9JxIsWdcjnQYL6nu0f",
+            "expirationInMinutes": 60,
+            "issuer": "localhost"
+        }
+    }
+    ```
-4. Over the controller action that will generate your token (such as a login, etc.), decorate that action with the `[AllowAnonymous]` annotation.
+5. Over the controller action that will generate your token (such as a login, etc.), decorate that action with the `[AllowAnonymous]` annotation.
-5. For that same controller, add the following depedency to your constructor:
+6. For that same controller, add the following depedency to your constructor:
     ``` C#
     public Constructor(IJwtService jwtService)
     {